windwp/i3-master-stack/README.md

 # File manager with swallow

- file manager is not working with the swallow function.
+ if your file manager is not working with the swallow function.
 You need to add scripts.
  >Example vifm
  * Copy file [swallow](./swallow) to folder `$HOME/.config/vifm/scripts/`.
  * Edit /vifmrc